Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 69.1, is 12.6 points more than Saturday's over/under.

-- The 44.4 combined points per game that these two squads have allowed this season are 12.1 fewer than the 56.5 over/under in this contest.
+- These two squads combine to allow 44.4 points per game, 12.1 fewer than this contest's over/under.

-- The Tigers and their opponents score an average of 48.9 points per game, 7.6 fewer than Saturday's total.
+- Tigers games have an average total of 48.9 points this season, 7.6 fewer than Saturday's over/under.

-- The 64.6 PPG average total in Demon Deacons games this season is 8.1 points more than this game's over/under.
+- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 8.1 more than the set total in this contest.

 Clemson Stats and Trends

+- So far this season Clemson has two wins against the spread.

-- The Tigers have been favored by 4.5 points or more seven times this season and covered the spread in one of them.
+- The Tigers have covered the spread once this season when favored by 4.5 points or more (in seven chances).

-- Clemson has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Clemson's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Clemson records more than 29.1 points, it is 2-2 against the spread and 4-0 overall.
+- Clemson is 2-2 against the spread and 4-0 overall in games when it puts up more than 29.1 points.

-- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 440.5 yards.
+- In games that Clemson piles up over 440.5 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have turned the ball over 14 times this season, seven fewer than the Demon Deacons have forced (21).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.